 And visit a dermatologist for expert advice if needed.

-Having acne breakouts on your facial fuzz is also one of the cons of using beard oil.
+Having acne breakouts on your facial fuzz is also one of the cons of using beard oils.
 This usually happens when the oil gets into your pores and causes inflammation.
 Ensure to wash the oil off before going to bed.

 3/ Grow Ingrown Hairs